 In FY 2000-01, twelve additional counties submitted comprehensive plans - Adams, Carroll, Jay, Kosciusko, Monroe, Noble, Pike, Rush, Steuben, Vanderburgh, Washington, and White.
 At the close of that fiscal year, 49 counties were eligible for reimbursement in non-capital cases.
 Staff for the Commission continued to make presentations to counties regarding participation in the reimbursement program.
 Meetings were conducted throughout the year with officials of thirty counties, as interest in participation grew.

 Between 2003 and 2007 the counties of Wells, Grant, Tippecanoe, Allen, Perry, Howard, Wabash and St. Joseph became eligible for reimbursement.
 From 2010 to 2012, LaGrange, Lawrence, and Brown counties became eligible.
-Most recently, the Commission approved the comprehensive plan for LaGrange County.
-At this time, the total number of counties with approved comprehensive plans is 60.
-The number of counties eligible for reimbursements from the Public Defense Fund is 50.
+Most recently, the Commission approved the comprehensive plans for LaGrange, Lawrence, and Brown Counties.
+At this time, the total number of counties with approved comprehensive plans is 61.
+The number of counties eligible for reimbursements from the Public Defense Fund is 53.
 Visit the Eligible Counties page to see the current eligibility status of all counties participating in the program.